brunokomel/brunokomel.github.io/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Research # Title of the research
+# Title of the section
+title: Research
 subtitle: '' #Working Papers

 content: